Anti-Pasti: History

-Winfield and Smith were then replaced by Kev Nixon and Will Hoon before the group signed to Rondelet Records and re-releasing the "Four Sore Points EP" followed by "Let Them Free" in January 1981.
+Winfield and Smith were then replaced by Kev Nixon and Will Hoon before the group signed to Rondelet Records, which re-released the Four Sore Points EP before releasing "Let Them Free" in January 1981.
 Later that year, Anti-Pasti released their debut album, The Last Call, which reached the Top 40 in the UK Albums Chart.
-Their growing profile was confirmed when a third single, "Six Guns", appeared at the end of the year and reached number 1 in the UK Indie Chart, as did the joint venture with The Exploited on a 12" single EP, Don't Let 'Em Grind You Down.
-It featured the tracks "Ain't Got Me" and "Another Dead Soldier", both were recorded as part of The Wragby Studio Session Tapes in 1980.
+Their growing profile was confirmed when a third single, "Six Guns", appeared at the end of the year and reached number 1 in the UK Indie Chart, as did their joint venture with The Exploited, a 7" EP, Don't Let 'Em Grind You Down.
+It featured the tracks "Ain't Got Me" and "Another Dead Soldier"; both were recorded as part of the Wragby Studio Session Tapes in 1980.
 The latter spent one week at No. 70 in the UK Singles Chart in December 1981.